6 July 2026: Pre-Conference Master Workshops

 Portland State University

 This workshop supports junior scholars and senior practitioners in deepening their understanding of core and emerging approaches to practice research.
 Participants engage in small group consultations to receive feedback on works-in-progress and participate in peer learning.
 The session also provides networking opportunities to explore shared interests and introduces strategies for initiating and sustaining collaborative research projects, alongside new methods and theories.
+Registrants will be requested to share their abstract, CV, and brief application that identifies their relevant substantive, methodological, and theoretical background.
+Registrants will also be required to post their work-in-progress to a Google Folder for all participants to review before their respective morning small group consultation to facilitate meaningful and enriching consultation session.

 Speakers: